gotutiyan/gecommon/docs/parallel.md

     - `mode='bin'` is 2-class labels, correct and incorrect.
     - `mode='cat1'` is 4-class labels, correct, replacement, missing, and unnecessary.
     - `mode='cat2'` is 25-class labels, correct and 24 labels without UNK of ERRANT's definition.
     - `mode='cat3'` is 55-class labels, correct and 54 labels like `M:NOUN`.
-Refer to Appendix A in the [Bryant+ 17](https://aclanthology.org/P17-1074.pdf)
+Refer to Appendix A in the [Bryant+ 17](https://aclanthology.org/P17-1074.pdf).
-- By default, this function returns labels as a string.
-If you want ids instead,  specify `return_ids=True`.
+- By default, this function returns labels as string.
+If you want ids instead, specify `return_id=True`.

 ```python
 from gecommon import Parallel